Need Help? Let's Talk

 - Twin sharing Home Stay Accommodation during the Village tour.

-- Full board meals, including breakfast, lunch, and Dinner, mostly local meals during the village tour.
+- Full board meals, including breakfast, lunch, and dinner, are primarily local meals during the village tour.

 - Necessary Trekking permits if applicable.